|(Metaphor only. No actual ink was used/harmed in the course of editing my novels.)|

 This can be a time-consuming way to write, but the end result is that I don't usually have an overwhelming amount of editing to do by the time I'm done.

-Another form of pre-editing is to throw out some plot points to people I trust when they ask what I'm working on and see how the ideas resonate.
+Another form of pre-editing is to float some plot points to people I trust when they ask what I'm working on and see how the ideas resonate.
 But other than a few informal discussions or test-reads of scenes I'm not sure about, I don't really share too much about what I'm writing as I'm writing it and instead focus on getting it done.

 Step #2: Self-editing